acuparse/acuparse/README.md

 ***See it in action @ [ghwx.ca](https://www.ghwx.ca)***

+> **Notice:** This program is open source 3rd party software.
+It is neither written nor supported by AcuRite.

 ---
+## How it Works
 [Acuparse](https://www.acuparse.com) is a PHP/MySQL program that captures, stores, and displays weather data from an AcuRite 5-in-1/Atlas weather station and tower sensors, via your Access/smartHUB.
 It uploads weather data to [Weather Underground](https://https://www.wunderground.com), [Weathercloud](https://weathercloud.net), [PWS Weather](https://www.pwsweather.com), [Windy](https://www.windy.com), and [CWOP](http://www.wxqa.com).
 It also processes and stores images from a local network camera for display and uploads to Weather Underground.

 Built for weather geeks and designed to be clean, simple, and mobile friendly.
 It uses a minimal UI with a focus on data, not flashy graphics.
 Designed to compliment MyAcuRite and other 3rd party's sites and tools.

-> **Notice:** This program is open source 3rd party software.
-It is neither written nor supported by AcuRite.
-This software requires a working AcuRite Access/smartHUB.
-Weather data gets redirected from your Access/smartHUB to your Acuparse server.
-It is captured, stored, and passed along to MyAcuRite.
+Acuparse requires a working AcuRite Access/smartHUB.
+You redirect weather data from your Access/smartHUB to your Acuparse server.
+It is captured, stored, and then passed along to MyAcuRite untouched.
-> The response from MyAcuRite gets sent back to the Access/smartHUB.
-Although the syslog may assist with diagnosing issues; if you cannot send data to MyAcuRite, you may experience trouble with Acuparse.
+The response received from MyAcuRite is sent back to your Access/smartHUB.
+If sending data to MyAcuRite is disabled or when using a SmartHUB, Acuparse creates the response.
-> Users currently having trouble sending updates to Weather Underground should find Acuparse much more stable.

----

 ## Features